-- Never keep a bag of royal icing in your hand continuously, more than 15 minutes, this will break down the icing and cause it to look bubbly, not as smooth.
-I prefer using parchment paper, the frosting will not break down as quickly
+- With “A Royal Mix” you make keep icing in your hand for a few hours, unlike other types of Royal Icing recipes; never keep a bag of royal icing in your hand continuously, more than 15 minutes, this will break down the icing and cause it to look bubbly, not as smooth.
+I prefer using parchment paper, the frosting will not break down as quickly.

 - Keep all decorating tips in a damp cloth when using or icing will dry hard in your decorating tips.

 - Do not store Royal Icing in plastic containers.
 Plastic is porous and very difficult to de-grease.
 Use glass or stainless steel to store Royal Icing when not in use.

 - Store UN-used Royal icing in refrigerator.
 Place a damp paper towel or plastic wrap directly on the surface of the Royal icing and cover tightly with plastic wrap or jar lid.
 When removing royal from the refrigerator, return to room temperature before remixing.